medic26fa/ForCooperNetties/content/en/docs/tutorials/kubernetes-basics/create-cluster/create-a-cluster.md

 kubectl get nodes
 ```

 The `kubectl get nodes` command shows you all the nodes in your Kubernetes cluster.
 Recall that a node is a machine (virtual or physical) that is part of your Kubernetes cluster.
-In a Minikube cluster, you'll usually see just one node.
+In a minikube cluster, you'll usually see just one node.
 This command is helpful for checking if nodes are ready to run workloads and when debugging issues.